ascheman/hcl4j/README.md

 ## Things to be Done

 This plugin does not yet handle processing of the interpolated string syntax.
-While it does generate it into the result map, Parsing the values of the interpolation syntax needs to be done in a follow up step using some type of HCL runtime engine
+While it does generate it into the result map, Parsing the values of the interpolation syntax needs to be done in a followup step using some type of HCL runtime engine

+## Development

+* If you want to improve this module and are using IntelliJ, you probably like to get syntax highlighting by the https://plugins.jetbrains.com/plugin/263-jflex-support[IntelliJ JFlex Plugin].